bonfocchi/test_app/api_blueprint.md

 But users must have to login into the service for a purchase.
 After a purchase, an user can download a PDF version of the catalog or picture.

 __NOTES: The scope is only users, login and pictures resources.
-Downloading PDF, purchase features, and managing pages and catalogs will not be considered.__
+Downloading PDF, purchase features will not be considered.__

 The API is supported some features by REST API as a JSON.